Whenever I'm in a new city in Latin America, there's only one thing on my mind:

 Let's be honest: this is probably one of the main reasons single men decide to move abroad.
 You might be surprised to find out that I believe that the quantity of good-looking women in any given city isn't that important.

-Stay tuned because I'll be writing about that later this week.
+Stay tuned because I'll be writing about that soon.

 But back to the topic at hand.
 Peru does not have a reputation for attractive women.
 While this stereotype is often exaggerated, it isn't entirely unfair.
 I immediately noticed the difference in quality between Mexico City and Lima upon arriving in the latter: